What is evaluation?

 learn from any incidents.

 Whichever type of programme, qualification or set of standards you teach and assess, no matter when or where, it’s important to evaluate everything you have been involved with.
 This is to not only help make improvements to the programme, but for yourself, your current, and future learners.
 Programme evaluation focuses on the product i.e. what the learners are working towards.
-It is about obtaining feedback from learners and others regarding the way a particular course has been managed and implemented.
+It is about obtaining feedback from learners and others regarding the way a particular programme has been managed and implemented.
 Surveys can take place at several points, for example, after the induction process, part way through and/or at the end.

 If you start a programme with 15 learners and only nine achieved at the end, then you need to find out why.
 It could be that the learners’ needs were not met, they were on the wrong programme, or they left by personal choice.
 When analysing data regarding your programme and learners, you may need to compare this to national averages (if available).